Identityofsine/CSGMOD-MiniGames/readme.md

 This project is created for fun.

 ## What is this project for?
-What this project aims to do is to translate the experience, mechanics, and gameplay of Counter-Strike Source Minigames(or otherwise known as mg_*.bsp maps) into Garry's Mod, where the possiblites are endless.
+This project seeks to bring the exciting experience, intricate mechanics, and engaging gameplay of Counter-Strike Source Minigames, commonly known as mg_*.bsp maps, to Garry's Mod, where the creative possibilities are limitless.

-The goal is to first emulate the gameplay of counter-strike: Rounds, Weapons, Maps, and Models, then to add our own twist into the game.
-With CSS it is hard to create modifications to the game(compared to GMod), in our vision we want to enhance the experience rather then change it.
+Our primary objective is to replicate the core gameplay of Counter-Strike, including the various rounds, weapons, maps, and models, before introducing our unique twist to the game.
+While modifying Counter-Strike Source can be challenging, we aim to elevate the experience by enhancing the existing gameplay without fundamentally altering it.

+In essence, this project represents our passion for gaming and our desire to create an immersive and enjoyable gaming experience for others who share our enthusiasm.

 This project is literally made so I could
 - Code Something